telerik/kendo-react-popup/README.md

 ## Browser Support

-The Popup supports all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The Popup works in all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary